 - Mix 2 teaspoons of salt, garlic powder, chili powder, cumin and black pepper in a small bowl.

 - Pat chicken dry and remove the skin if desired.
 Place chicken on a large plate or other flat surface and evenly coat chicken with the spice mixture.

 - Heat oil in a large, 12-inch skillet or saute pan with high sides over medium-high heat.
 Add the chicken, skin side first, and cook until browned on all sides; 5-6 minutes per side.
 Transfer to a clean plate.

 - Add onions and bell pepper to the skillet and season with a pinch or two of salt.
 Cook over medium heat until softened; 5-7 minutes.
 Add minced garlic and the rice and cook for an additional minute, until rice begins to turn a golden color and the garlic is fragrant.

-- Meanwhile, combine 1 ¼ cups of water, chicken broth, tomato sauce and a teaspoon of caldo de tomat* in a medium bowl.
+- Meanwhile, combine 1 ¼ cups of water, chicken broth, tomato sauce and a tablespoon of caldo de tomat* in a medium bowl.
 Pour into the skillet with the rice, stirring to make sure that all the rice is covered with the liquid.